 - The criteria IP employers are using to assess you during interviews.
 As a result, you feel awkward and uncertain as you respond when an employer asks you about your experience researching prior art.

-Joining the Intellectual Property Pack lets you tap into targeted support from the Intellectual Property Professionals who oversee the program and former students who’ve now landed Patent Agent and toner positions.
+Joining the Association’s Diamond Program lets you tap into targeted support from the Intellectual Property Professionals who oversee the program and former students who’ve now landed Patent Agent and toner positions.